IntFast - Day Organizer & Disciplinizer For 2 Meals a Day Eaters

 Can I mark the day as OMAD manually after MEAL 1 if I am not planning to have MEAL 2?

-You don't need to do that.
+There is no need to do that.
 As it was mentioned above, the app will recognize the day as OMAD automatically if you don't eat second meal before the 8 hours EATING WINDOW ends.

 Does the app warn the user if they try to make an incorrect action?

 Yes.
-Undesirable or suspicious actions require an approval via a confirmation popup window with a warning message which clearly explains what is wrong.
+Undesirable or suspicious actions require an approval via a confirmation pop-up window with a warning message which clearly explains what is wrong.
 For example, you can start MEAL 2 even earlier than the pre-programmed minimum gap between meals (3, 4 or 5 hours) if you confirm your intention through a pop-up message.

 Why does the app allow the user to proceed with the undesirable actions rather than blocks them?

 The app cannot force humans to act correctly in real life.
 Even if the user chooses to occasionally break from the protocol, the app still records the actual time to correctly calculate the next time period.
 For example, the app allows the user to break a fast even if they have been lasting for less than 16 hours.
 Why?
 There could be different circumstances in our lives, such as a very important business breakfast, or a long-distance flight which moves the cycle in a few hours.
+At the same time, some actions are impossible due to their absolute absurdity.
+A meal can never last less than 2 minutes, the interval between meals cannot be less than an hour, and fasting cannot be shorter than 3 hours.

 If a meal reaches one hour while the app is open, it's marked as finished by force (and prompts the angry message).
 What if I start a meal, and then close the app without hitting the button when the meal is finished?
 In other world, if a meal reaches one hour when the app is closed.